sharmavaibhav31/PersonalFinanceTracker/README.md

 5. Create a pull request.

 ## 📜 License
-This project is under progress and is
+This project is under progress and is open source

 ## 🤝 Contact & Support
 - **Project Maintainer:** [Your Name](https://github.com/your-username)